 Payroll financing provides these small business owners the capacity to pay employees even if their company struggles with cash flow issues.

 Understanding how payroll financing works will depend on the type of financing you choose.
-Though invoice factoring is one of the most common payroll financing solutions, other methods can be utilized, including lines of credit, merchant cash advances (MCAs), short-term loans, and the new Revenued Card.
+Though invoice factoring is one of the most common payroll financing solutions, other methods can be utilized, including lines of credit, merchant cash advances (MCAs) and short-term loans.

 Invoice Factoring for Payroll Financing